jeff1evesque/machine-learning/README.md

 Some interesting features of MariaDB:

-- Supports php, therefore, common content management systems (i.e. Drupal, Wordpress)
+- Supports common content management systems (i.e. Drupal, Wordpress)
 - Can be implemented on the Raspberry Pi

 This project defines default MariaDB database configurations (i.e. host, username, password) in `config.py`.
 However, the corresponding `Database` class in `config.py`, contains methods that will allow for further customization.